Community Guidelines

 Balance Individual and Collective Needs

 Your needs matter.
 The group’s needs matter.
-Both can be true—practice holding this balance with care and awareness.
+Both can be true.
+Practice holding this balance with care and awareness.

 Community Safety and Exclusion

-Patterns of harmful behavior in this or other communities may be grounds for exclusion, even if no incident has occurred at this jam.
+The safety of the community comes first.
+Space Holders reserve the right to deny entry or remove individuals from the space at any time to maintain safety and wellbeing.
+Patterns of harmful behavior in this or other communities may be grounds for exclusion, even if no incident has occurred in the space.
 Boundaries may be set indefinitely when the community lacks capacity to provide ongoing monitoring or feedback.

 Access Needs and Introduction

 Sharing access needs is always optional.
 Participants are welcome to share their name and, if they wish, pronouns, injuries, or anything the group should know to support them.
+Facilitators may model this practice when appropriate.
+No one is required to disclose personal information.

 Disability and Sensory Awareness